ten-protocol/foundation/governance-guidelines.md

 ### 1.4 Choice for Obscuro Network

 Analysis and feedback show that Obscuro Network will be most effectively governed via a Foundation, a not-for-profit, independent entity which is domiciled in a legal jurisdiction and which can be shown to comply with the local and international laws.
-One of the implications of chosing to incorporate a Foundation is that it will require the involvement of people to represent it and be accountable for its actions to the jurisdiction in which it is based.
+One of the implications of choosing to incorporate a Foundation is that it will require the involvement of people to represent it and be accountable for its actions to the jurisdiction in which it is based.
 In order to meet the value of being democratic, those people who represent the Foundation (for example, as members of a governing Board) will need to be elected by Network Participants, and in order to be fair, anyone should be able to put themselves forward as a representative.

 **The Foundation is the legal embodiment of the community, and is structured so that members of the community make all decisions, whether directly or indirectly.
 There must be no other unseen powers or influence holders.
 Every change to the Obscuro Protocol, the Network, and governance must follow a path laid out in this document.**